Baffelan/yourdatasucks/content/about.md

 is an expert AIops with a taste for Irish music.

-The worst data he has seen is
+The worst data he has seen was unfortunately mine.
+Working with predictive neural networks for my master's, I had layered so many abstractions and bad names on my training and test data, that I did realise the time steps were out of sync.
+I spent months trying to figure out why I had good training results but absolutely terrible test results.

 ### Giulio